isragaytan/bankaya/README.md

 python createdb.py

 ```
+The SQL creation data for the MariaDB is on the file bankaya.sql
+The jsons for the collections for the MongoDB (NoSQL) are customers_data.json,items_data.json and items_bought_data.json
 You will see messages if you did it well or error messages saying what is wrong.
 Please always check your connections strings configured properly.

 ## Authors